DearestDreamWish/Global-Cyber-Warfare-Space/README.md

 # Global-Cyber-Warfare-Space
 # Important!
 Not started yet.
-Tip about the global cyber warfare space: global.cyber.warfare.space@gmail.com Important!
+I will in the future create a company or organisation named: Global Cyber Warfare Space.

+Important!
 Not started yet.
+Tip about the global cyber warfare space: global.cyber.warfare.space@gmail.com
 Short: GCWS.

-A project.
 Important!
 Not started yet.